nareshkumar66675/GenTex/README.md

 # Installation
 ```
 1. Clone the Repository or Download the Project
-2. Navigate to the rool folder
+2. Navigate to the root folder
 3. Execute 'python GenTex.py'
 ```